grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-So finally, our Product class should look like that:
+So finally, our Product class should look like that:<br/>

 {% highlight java %}
 public class Product {